ftjuh/I2Cwrapper/README.md

 ## Ready to use modules

-Currently, the following modules come shipped with I2Cwrapper in the [firmware subfolder](https://github.com/ftjuh/I2Cwrapper/tree/main/firmware) (see [Available modules](#available-modules) for more detailed information):
+Currently, the following modules come shipped with I2Cwrapper in the [firmware subfolder](https://github.com/ftjuh/I2Cwrapper/tree/main/firmware).
+Note that not all modules will run on all platforms.
+See [Available modules](#available-modules) for more detailed information.

 * **AccelStepperI2C**: Control up to eight stepper motors with acceleration control via Mike McCauley's [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/index.html) library, and up to two end stops per stepper.
 Uses a state machine and an optional controller interrupt line to prevent I2C bus clogging.
 * **ServoI2C**: Control servo motors via I2C just like the plain Arduino [Servo library](https://www.arduino.cc/reference/en/libraries/servo).